You are viewing 2023's General Hunting Regulations. Click to here to view information for 2022

 - Bears may not be taken while consuming bait.

-- Regulations for taking bear with unprocessed foods are on Deer Zone Maps.
+- Regulations for taking bear with unprocessed foods are on Bear Seasons Map.

 Hunting with Dogs

 - It is unlawful to hunt, run or chase deer at any time in these counties and all counties west of the line they form: Rockingham, Guilford, Randolph, Montgomery, Stanly and Union counties.
-See map on Deer Zone Maps.
 This does not apply to the use of a single dog on a leash to assist the hunter in retrieving a dead or wounded deer (see “Retrieval”).